fuchstraumer/fuchstraumer.github.io/_posts/2018-1-27-Lunar-Gravity-And-Humility.md

 The associated Legendere polynomials are the canonical (somewhat akin to "standardized") solutions of the Legendere polynomials, in particular relating a degree and order value to their solutions and the fact that they can rather perfectly describe the solution to partial differential equations taken along the surface of a sphere.

+We use those to help us find the small mass-density variations that affect our final geopotential result, and since we're iterating through a spherical harmonic series of variying degree/order, increasing the degree and order just results in us taking more and more infitisemal chunks of the body in question.
+Its like a "detail" level, so-to-speak.

 ## Humility